alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 ### Empty Strings

-You can create empty strings — to be filled in later by user input or online data — in two ways (source: [Initializing an Empty String](https://docs.swift.org/swift-book/LanguageGuide/StringsAndCharacters.html)):
+You can create empty strings — to be filled in later by user input or using another source — in two ways (source: [Initializing an Empty String](https://docs.swift.org/swift-book/LanguageGuide/StringsAndCharacters.html)):

 ``` swift
 var emptyString = ""               // empty string literal